ronzim/SlideShow/README.md

 ## How to setup

-Just run "npm install".
+Just run `npm install`.
 Then place your slides into the ./slides/ folder, in a format that can be loaded into a texture (jpg, png, ...).
-Name the slides as rootName-1, rootName-2, etc..
+Name the slides as rootName-1, rootName-2, etc...

 A texturized plane will be created for each slides.

 ## How to use it

-Run "npm start" and move around with following controls:
+Run `npm start` and move around with following controls:

 - Left click on a slide to go fullscreen
 - Arrow keys to move to the next / previous slide